Jason-cs18/Awesome-AI-Systems/README.md

 ## Accessibility
 Accessibility to developers and organizations without PhD-level machine learning and systems expertise.
 ###### Paper
 [1] [A System for Massively Parallel Hyperparameter Tuning.
-In MLSys'20.](https://proceedings.mlsys.org/static/paper_files/mlsys/2020/94-Paper.pdf): they proposed a new hyperparameter optimization algorithm named ASHA to solve large-scale hyperparameter optimization problems in distributed training.
+In MLSys'20.](https://proceedings.mlsys.org/static/paper_files/mlsys/2020/94-Paper.pdf): they proposed a new hyperparameter optimization algorithm named ASHA to solve large-scale hyperparameter optimization problems in distributed training.<br>
 [2] [PLink: Discovering and Exploiting Locality for Accelerated Distributed Training on the public Cloud.
 In MLSys'20.](PLink: Discovering and Exploiting Locality for Accelerated Distributed Training on the public Cloud): they introduced a new optimized communication library called PLink to speed up distributed training in public cloud.
 # Useful external Resources
 ## Books for Deep Learning (a popular learning approaches in machine learning)